apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

 1. Issue the following command to start the Hive metastore service on the system specified in the `hive.metastore.uris`:
    `hive --service metastore`
 2. In the [Drill Web UI]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-ui), select the **Storage** tab.
-3. In the list of disabled storage plugins in the Drill Web UI, click **Update** next to the `hive` instance.
-For example:
+3. In the list of disabled storage plugins in the Drill Web UI, click **Update** next to `hive`.
+The Hive storage plugin configuration appears:

         {
           "type": "hive",